Jordi Fernández

-Jordi Fernández Torres (born December 27, 1982) is a Spanish basketball coach, currently the associate head coach for the Sacramento Kings of the National Basketball Association (NBA) and assistant coach for the Nigeria national team.
+Jordi Fernández Torres (born December 27, 1982) is a Spanish professional basketball coach who is the head coach for the Brooklyn Nets of the National Basketball Association (NBA).

 Coaching career

-Fernández began his National Basketball Association (NBA) coaching career in 2009 when he was hired by the Cleveland Cavaliers as a player development coach.
-In 2013, Fernández took an opportunity to join the Canton Charge in the NBA Development League as the top assistant coach.
-One year later he became the head coach.
+In his native Spain, Fernández started his coaching career at age 15, working in the youth setup of clubs like CB Sant Josep de Badalona and CB Sant Boi.
+At Club Bàsquet l'Hospitalet he also served as athletic trainer of the LEB Plata side.
+He spent some time abroad, coaching in Norway and the Netherlands and attended a summer camp at the University of Oklahoma.

+In the summer of 2006, Fernández moved to Las Vegas, where he joined the coaching staff of the Impact Basketball Academy.

+Cleveland Cavaliers (2009–2013)

-In 2009, Mike Brown, former head coach of the Cleveland Cavaliers, hired Fernández to be a player development coach with the team.
+Fernández began his National Basketball Association (NBA) coaching career in 2009 when Mike Brown, then head coach of the Cleveland Cavaliers, hired Fernández to be a player development coach with the team.
 There, he tutored Kyrie Irving, Tristan Thompson, Dion Waiters, Matthew Dellavedova and other players.
-Mike Gansey, the Cavaliers Assistant General Manager, spoke highly of Fernández during his tenure with the Cavaliers: "Whoever walks through that door, [Fernández] can relate to them... he's either watched it, lived it or seen it.
+Mike Gansey, the Cavaliers assistant general manager, spoke highly of Fernández during his tenure with the Cavaliers: "Whoever walks through that door, [Fernández] can relate to them... he's either watched it, lived it or seen it.
 That's why he's so valuable."
 Fernández also worked with LeBron James and Shaquille O'Neal during his time with the Cavaliers.
 He was also on the coaching staff during the Cavaliers' 2016 NBA Championship.

+Canton Charge (2013–2016)

+In 2013, Fernández took an opportunity to join the Canton Charge in the NBA Development League as the top assistant coach.
+One year later he became the head coach.

+Denver Nuggets (2016–2022)

 To start the 2016–17 season, the Denver Nuggets added Fernández to their coaching staff as an assistant coach.

-Fernández was referenced in ESPN’s annual report on potential coaching candidates to watch in April 2018.
+Fernández was referenced in ESPN's annual report on potential coaching candidates to watch in April 2018.
 Players on the Nuggets’ roster spoke highly of Fernández.
 Monté Morris said, "He's an all about business guy."